Ending tenancies frequently asked questions

 Fixed-term tenancies are for a specific length of time and cannot be ended by notice during the term of the tenancy.

-A fixed term tenancy automatically become periodic tenancies upon expiry of the fixed term.
+A fixed term tenancy automatically becomes periodic tenancies upon expiry of the fixed term.
 To prevent the fixed term tenancy becoming a periodic tenancy, either party may give notice to the other that they wish to end the tenancy at the end of the fixed term.
 This notice must be given no more than 90 days and no less than 21 days before the expiry date.

 Periodic tenancies, service tenancies and boarding house tenancies can be ended with notice.